-- > A program consists of a set of classes. - Features are declared in classes.
-They define operations on objects constructed from the class. - Queries answer questions.
+- A program consists of a set of classes. - Features are declared in classes.
+They define operations on objects constructed from classes. - Queries answer questions.
 They have a result type. - Commands execute actions.
-They do not have a result type.
+They do not have any result type.

 Terms "class" and "type" used interchangeably for now.